-- 1. Remove the sunshade before removing the sunroof. - 2.
-Tilt the roof. - 3.
-Push the knob located on each end of the handle and push the roof upwards to disengage the handle linkage. - 4.
+- 1. Remove the sun shade before removing the sunroof. - 2.
+Tilt the sunroof. - 3.
+Push the knob located on each end of the handle and push the sunroof upwards to disengage the handle linkage. - 4.
 Pull the sunroof up from outside of the vehicle until it is perpendicular to the roof panel.

-5. Slide the sunroof to the left and remove the roof.
+5. Slide the sunroof to the left and remove it.

-Do not remove the roof while driving.
+Do not remove the sunroof while driving so that full attention may be given to the driving operation.
+Installing the sunroof

-Installing the roof

-- While placing the sunroof perpendicular to the roof panel, position the sunroof and engage the retainer with the hinge. - 2.
-Slide the roof to the right until the red mark on the hinge disappears. - 3.
-Carefully lower the panel, making sure it is in line with the roof opening. - 4.
+- 1. While placing the sunroof perpendicular to the roof panel, position the sunroof and engage the retainer with the hinge. - 2.
+Slide the sunroof to the right until the red mark on the hinge disappears. - 3.
+Carefully lower the sunroof, making sure it is in line with the roof opening. - 4.
 Engage the handle linkage.